 A logical to keep the original variables in the

 output.
 Defaults to

 A logical.
 Should the step be skipped when the

 A character string that is unique to this step to identify it.

 added to the sequence of existing steps (if any).
 For the

 tidy method, a tibble with columns

 the columns that will be affected and

-Unlike other steps,
+Unlike some other steps,

-not remove the original date variables.
+remove the original date variables by default.
+Set

 library(lubridate) examples <- data.frame(someday = ymd("2000-12-20") + days(0:40)) holiday_rec <- recipe(~ someday, examples) %>% step_holiday(all_predictors()) holiday_rec <- prep(holiday_rec, training = examples) holiday_values <- bake(holiday_rec, new_data = examples) holiday_values#> # A tibble: 41 x 4 #> someday someday_LaborDay someday_NewYearsDay someday_ChristmasDay #> <date> <dbl> <dbl> <dbl> #> 1 2000-12-20 0 0 0 #> 2 2000-12-21 0 0 0 #> 3 2000-12-22 0 0 0 #> 4 2000-12-23 0 0 0 #> 5 2000-12-24 0 0 0 #> 6 2000-12-25 0 0 1 #> 7 2000-12-26 0 0 0 #> 8 2000-12-27 0 0 0 #> 9 2000-12-28 0 0 0 #> 10 2000-12-29 0 0 0 #> # … with 31 more rows